 Unlike bars, clubs, parks, restaurants, gyms, or other places you could meet someone, dating sites have tons of safety features in place to protect their users.
 These include 24/7 customer support, extensive help pages, SSL encryption technology to prevent scammers from entering the site, moderators to remove fake profiles, and buttons to block and report abusive members.
 Some sites will also verify and/or do background checks on every member to prove they are who they say they are.

 Not to trivialize online dating or turn people into objects, but it’s nice sometimes to be able to browse through a bunch of potential dates or partners all at once.
 That’s probably why Tinder is so popular.
 And, if you’re broad with your criteria, you’ll get to meet and go out with all sorts of people from various places and of various backgrounds.

 Online dating has turned flirtation into a swiping game where you only get notifications when someone likes or messages you, so you face less rejection and risk, and it doesn’t take much time at all to get into some lively texting conversations.

 Rejection sucks no matter what, but it might not sting as much if it happens online.
 You don’t have to see the look of disinterest in their eyes or try to hide the disappointment in your face.
 You can just move on to the next match the dating site suggests or take another look at the search results.
 Remember, millions and millions of people use online dating, so you’re sure to find that special someone… or a few special someones.

-The most important benefit that comes with online dating is that it actually does work for people.
+The most important benefit that comes with online dating is that it actually does legwork for people and scouts the dating scene for the most eligible and thirsty singles.
 Below are some impressive statistics that prove it: